oracle/linux-uek/README.md

 ## Linux Development at Oracle

 Oracle is a long-time contributor to Linux and we have always had a strong emphasis on upstreaming and open-sourcing our changes to the kernel.
 Keeping our changes open source allows us to integrate with upstream Linux kernels quickly, which also means we have state-of-the-art drivers and filesystems, hardware support, and security fixes from the community...in addition to the work we have contributed ourselves.
+[Read more on the Oracle Linux Kernel Blog.](https://blogs.oracle.com/linuxkernel)

 Since 2007, Oracle has contributed more than 400,000 lines of code to Linux, and been ranked in the top 15 all-time contributors to Linux through more than 7,500 changesets.
 If you're using a filesystem other than ext4, chances are it was written at Oracle or contains significant improvements from Oracle: whether it's NFS, where we've been significant contributors for years; btrfs, which was originally written and submitted at Oracle; or xfs, where the upstream kernel maintainer works at Oracle.
 It's not just OCFS2 and RDS, though those subsystems continue to have their niche use cases.